piao50/CWA/QT.md

     Contains: platform-independent threading classes, a thread-safe way of posting events, and signal-slot connections across threads.

     For Use: a useful paradigm for **performing time-consuming operations** without *freezing the user interface* of an application.

+* Input/Output, Resources, and Containers
+    Contains:
+    * a resource system for organizing application files and assets
+    * a set of containers
+    * classes for receiving input and printing output.

 ## QT Widgets